SQL-GATE/sqlgate-docs/docs/0202-using-editor.md

 This section explains how to replace column names at once.

-1. Connect to Oracle database.
+1. Connect to database.
 2. On the main menu bar, go to **File**>**New**>**SQL Editor**.
 Or, simply click [SQL Editor] on the New Toolbar or press Ctrl+N.
 3. Write SQL on SQL editor.
 4. Left-click and highlight the SQL statements to edit.
 5. Click the icon that appears on the left.
-6. Within the selected area, click the text and make the desired changes.
-The changes will be made at once.
+6. When you select the part you want to modify, a text box appears in the SQL statement to which the batch change will be applied.
+If you modify it, the contents of all the text boxes change at once.

 ![selection sql replace](https://s3.ap-northeast-2.amazonaws.com/sqlgate-resource/captures/SQLEditor/selection-sql-replace-en.png)